WildWestTech/aws-openvpn/README.md

     - per stackoverflow, there is a request to add this feature
     - https://github.com/hashicorp/terraform-provider-aws/issues/17146
     - for now, just follow the prompt (there should be a link to follow)
+        - note: you may need to be logged in to the matching sso account
+            - continue to subscribe -> accept terms

 - Run the terraform script again to complete the build